KPXG-TV: KECH

 The subscription operation, broadcasting in evening hours, did not start at the same time as KECH's ad-supported programming.
 In January 1982, Willamette STV, a related company to Greater Willamette Vision, entered into a licensing agreement with Oak Communications, owners of the ON TV system, to start the eighth—and last—ON TV system to begin service.
 By June, it had 12,000 subscribers, making it the smallest ON TV-branded STV operation.
 Brustin and Desmond deepened their involvement in subscription television by acquiring a multipoint distribution system operation that delivered HBO to 10,000 area households from Canadian firm Rogers Cable.

-1983 was a year of disarray for the young television station and the STV operation, which was a separate but affiliated business venture.
+The young television station and the STV operation, which was a separate but affiliated business venture, would experience a year of disarray in 1983.
 That May, the subscription service, while still called ON TV, began to receive its programming from rival SelecTV after Brustin and Desmond were brought in to manage the subscription offerings of KTSF in San Francisco on an interim basis.
 In August, the station was put up for sale for an $8 million asking price, and a court filing in a lawsuit against Willamette STV revealed that it had lost $6.6 million in its first year of operation and was deep in debt.
 Ron Cowan, the television columnist for the Statesman-Journal, opined that KECH "never has risen much above the dismal level of its early scheduling".
 Willamette STV filed during the summer for bankruptcy protection, owing $4.7 million to 20 major creditors, including the Greater Willamette Vision affiliate that leased airtime from KECH; Oak; and HBO.
 Limited partners in the station briefly pursued a lawsuit against Brustin and Desmond in an attempt to salvage the operation.
 In November 1983, Greater Willamette Vision joined Willamette STV in bankruptcy after two firms filed lawsuits seeking more than $620,000 from the company; most of its major creditors were programming suppliers.